quepas/performance-estimation-array-operations/README.md

 # Performance Estimation of Array Operations through Coupling

-A complementary materials and artifacts to the publication "Performance Estimation of Array Operations through Coupling" Kiepas, Tadonki, Ancourt, Koźlak [in review].
+A complementary materials and artifacts to the publication "Performance Estimation of Array Operations through Coupling" Kiepas, Tadonki, Ancourt, Koźlak [rejected].

 ## Table of contents